tarasvladyka/adidas-task/README.md

 ```

 ### API documentation(Swagger)
-You can try the services through swagger:
+You can try to interact with the services through swagger:

 **city-connection-service**: `localhost:9600/swagger-ui.html`